 A single line in a view, consisting of a left side and a right side that specify the correspondences between files in the depot and files in a client, label, or branch.
-The left side specifies the depot files, and the right side specifies the client files.
-See also workspace view, branch view, label view.
+See also workspace view, branch view, and label view.